MicrosoftDocs/CloudAppSecurityDocs.fr-fr/CloudAppSecurityDocs/proxy-deployment-any-app.md

 ---
-title: Déployer des contrôle d’application par accès conditionnel Cloud App Security pour toutes les applications
+title: Deploy Cloud App Security Conditional Access App Control for any apps
-description: Cet article fournit des informations sur le déploiement de la Microsoft Cloud App Security contrôle d’application par accès conditionnel les fonctionnalités de proxy inverse pour toutes les applications.
+description: This article provides information about how to deploy the Microsoft Cloud App Security Conditional Access App Control reverse proxy features for any apps.
 keywords: ''
 author: shsagir
 ms.author: shsagir